AT&T vs. CenturyLink

 Customer satisfaction

 AT&T gets above-average results when it comes to customer rankings in our annual customer satisfaction survey.
-It lands towards the top for overall satisfaction and takes third place for price, sitting pretty high on a list of 13 major internet providers.
-Fiber customers responded especially well in our survey: 92% of AT&T’s fiber customers said their internet speeds “always” or “usually” meet their needs
+It lands towards the top for overall satisfaction and takes second place for price, enjoying an enviable perch on a list of 15 major internet providers.
+Fiber customers have responded especially well in our survey, and AT&T’s multi-gig plans help explain why it lands in the top five for speed too.

 CenturyLink ranks below average for most categories in our survey, likely because of the limitations inherent in the provider’s relatively slow DSL service.
-However, CenturyLink scored very well for price, taking second place.
+However, CenturyLink scored very well for price, taking fifth place.

 AT&T vs. CenturyLink availability